mohitcpatil/Scala-Application-ISBN-Encoder/task-isbn-encoder/README.md

 # isbn-encoder

-The function should check if the content in column _isbn_ is a [valid 13-digit isbn code](https://en.wikipedia.org/wiki/International_Standard_Book_Number) and create new rows for each part of the ISBN code.
+The function should check if the content in column _isbn_ is a [valid 13-digit isbn code](https://en.wikipedia.org/wiki/International_Standard_Book_Number) and create new rows for each part of the ISBN code

 #### Solution